EshanW313/LLM-Extractify/README.md

 - **Zilliz cluster access:** Confirm `ZILLIZ_CLOUD_URI` and `ZILLIZ_AUTH_TOKEN` match your cloud cluster configuration.
 - **Windows venv issues:** Use the PowerShell activation command above.

 ---

-## ✨ Contributing

-Feel free to open issues or submit pull requests.
-For new feature requests or major changes, please open an issue first to discuss your ideas.

----

-© 2025 Your Organization.
-Licensed under MIT.